symfony/symfony-docs/service_container/parent_services.rst

         // ...
     }

-Just as you use PHP inheritance to avoid duplication in your PHP code, the service container allows you to extend parent services in order to avoid duplicated service definitions:
+The service container allows you to extend parent services in order to avoid duplicated service definitions:

 .. configuration-block::